Chartered management accountant

 To be successful in gaining this qualification, the amount of study required while working demands significant amounts of personal time, dedication and determination.

-Career progression is dependent on the successful completion of the CIMA qualifications.
+Career progression is dependent on the successful completion of CIMA, or other professional accountancy qualifications.

 Post-qualification promotion depends on experience gained and skills developed, such as project management and transferable skills, such as communication and teamwork.

 Continuing professional development (CPD) is also very important and CIMA-qualified accountants are invited to attend training workshops and industry-networking events on a regular basis.